How can I connect my email and calendar sync with Microsoft Exchange?

-You will be able to connect your email sync via Exchange using your email address and password.
 If you have two-factor authentication enabled on your account, you will need to generate an app password.
-To learn how to do this, you can follow Microsoft's instructions here.
+To learn how to do this, you can follow Microsoft's instructions on this page.

-By default, Nylas, our third-party email integration partner performs autodiscovery to determine what the best server settings are, as soon as you enter your email credentials.
-If the autodiscovery does not work automatically, you may need to manually input advanced settings to authenticate your account when authenticating through Nylas's hosted authentication flow.
+If the autodiscovery does not work automatically, you may need to manually input advanced settings to authenticate your account when authenticating through the authentication flow.

 [email protected] or

-In the Exchange Server, you should enter the address of your Exchange server (e.g. mail.office365.com).
+In the Exchange Server, you would need to enter the address of your Exchange server (e.g. mail.yourExchangeServer.com).
 You can find this in the address bar when logging into the Outlook Web App.

 Talk to your Exchange admin

-You might need to reach out to your Exchange or IT admin for the correct connections settings.
+You might need to reach out to your Exchange or IT admin for the correct connection settings.
 They should be able to provide the proper connection information for this step.

 Here's a quick video example showing how your users can log in using advanced Exchange server information.

-If you are sure the details are correct but your login is still failing, this may be due to connection issues.
+If you're sure the details are correct but your login is still failing, this may be due to connection issues.
 Please make sure you have not entered a server name that requires VPN access.
-You can look at Common Authentication Issues for details about other common errors.